ChrisCummins/pip-db/Documentation/Log.md

   etc.
 - Add deployment complexities to the risks list.
 I.e., Deploying a complex and configurable PHP/MySQL project.
 - All of the non-functional requirements are related to technical aspects.
+There's nothing about user experience.
+There should be at least one non-functional user expereince requirement such as "Users should be able to perform 90% of their queries without requiring training".
+- Next project meeting should be organised by me, presumably in the week after my January exam.